 or come brand new in-the-box from the factory.
 Pinball heads can be taken off to reduce

-the width from 29" to 22", but this process can take 30 minutes - 1 hour to complete.
+the width from 29" to 23", but this process can take from 15 mins to 1 hour to complete.

 "Standard" Pinball Machines: